Your Employer Might Offer Student Loan Assistance. Here's What You Need to Know

 Some employers, like Google, attach no strings to the benefit.
 Others have certain stipulations, like a minimum tenure on the job.
 Still, 86% of workers said they'd stay at a company for five years if it meant being able to take advantage of a student loan repayment program.

-Employees aren't shying away from frank conversations with their bosses about their student loan burden, Carlyle said.
+Employees aren't shying away from frank conversations with their bosses about their student loan burden, Carlisle said.

 How widespread is student loan assistance as a job benefit?